Language Assistance for Voting

 - Spanish assistance is available through the statewide voter assistance and voter hotlines.

 - Information is available on the Division of Elections’ website.
 Statewide-issued or-produced materials are translated.
-They include the online voter registration system (RegistertoVoteFlorida.gov), the statewide voter registration application form (DS-DE 39) and the Florida Voter Registration and Voting Guide (ENG/SPA).
+They include the online voter registration system (RegistertoVoteFlorida.gov), the statewide voter registration application form (DS-DE 39) and the Florida Voter Registration and Voting Guide.

-- The following thirteen Florida counties are specifically subject to Spanish language requirements under Section 203 of the Voting Rights Act.
+- The following fourteen Florida counties are specifically subject to Spanish language requirements under Section 203 of the Voting Rights Act.
 (52 U.S.C. § 10503) and U.S. Census Bureau determination.
 They must provide oral and written assistance and election-related materials such as instructions, forms, ballots and notices:

 - Palm Beach